2023-06-11 00:30:22

 It also has a poetic function…

 Yes, and today music conveys the messages of the Tuareg throughout the world.
 Before, it was inside the community itself, in the desert.
-They talked a lot about their problems.
+They talked a lot regarding their problems.
 Not only with Mali, but also problems between them, on a daily basis.

 You recorded this album in southern Algeria.
 Why this choice ?

 The group’s project is to always record in a desert.
 We had already done it there in 2011, then in Morocco, in the north of Mali, in Mauritania, in the United States.
 But this time, it was almost an obligation.
 The album should have been recorded in Nashville, but, with the coronavirus, it didn’t work out.
-As always, there were Westerners with us, and the only place we could take them was at home, in Djanet (in the south-east of Algeria-Editor’s note).
+As always, there were Westerners with us, and the only place we might take them was at home, in Djanet (in the south-east of Algeria-Editor’s note).
 In the north of Mali, in Niger, in the Hoggar, the governments do not authorize their presence.

 Musician Jack White played a role in this album, notably through its producer Josh V. Smith.
 How did the meeting go?